enriquerdriguez/fcm-ruby-challenge/README.md

 ## Testing

-Tests were written using the library rspec.
-I tried to cover every method with unit tests and also some integration tests.
+Tests were written using the RSpec library.
+I tried to cover every method with unit tests and also included some integration tests.

 ### Running Tests
 ```bash